Friday, 19 December 2025

 2. Oral Appliances

-Dental devices designed to keep your throat open by bringing your jaw forward.
-These are easier to use than CPAP but generally less effective for severe cases.
+Custom-fitted dental devices designed by a sleep dentist to keep your throat open by gently bringing your lower jaw forward.
+These are easier to tolerate than CPAP but are generally reserved for mild to moderate cases of OSA.

-Surgery is usually an option only after other treatments have failed.
-Procedures aim to enlarge the airway:
+Surgery is usually considered only after CPAP or oral appliances have failed or cannot be tolerated.
+Procedures aim to permanently enlarge the airway:

-• Tissue Removal (UPPP): Removing tissue from the rear of the mouth and top of the throat.
+• Tissue Removal (UPPP): Surgically removing tissue from the rear of the mouth and top of the throat (including tonsils and adenoids).

-• Jaw Repositioning: Moving the jaw forward to enlarge the space behind the tongue.
+• Jaw Repositioning (Maxillomandibular Advancement): Moving the upper and lower jaw forward to enlarge the physical space behind the tongue.

 4. Lifestyle Changes